EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 🔒 For confidentiality reasons, screenshots of the last two URLs are omitted, since they would reveal the library’s data.

-## Generally 🌐
+### 🔒 Important Notes

+- 🏤 The application is designed exclusively for **internal library staff**, ensuring safe and controlled management of catalog records
-🔒 For privacy and security, the screenshot does not display the *localhost URLs*.
-They can be accessed locally when running the app.
+- 🔒 For privacy and security, the screenshot does not display the *localhost URLs*.
+They can be accessed locally when running the app

-⚠️ User-facing messages are displayed in *Greek*, for clarity and usability within the library working environment
+- ⚠️ User-facing messages are displayed in *Greek*, for clarity and usability within the library working environment
+- 🔢 Entries are imported sequentially, and will be sorted correctly even if their input order is mixed
+- 🧠 If the Koha author field is not provided, it is automatically populated using the main author name
+- 🖨️ The print functionality allows staff to generate printable views of specific books by entry number, supporting internal documentation and catalog verification
+- 📱 The interface is responsive and can be used on mobile devices, although it is optimized primarily for desktop use by staff

 ### 🧾 Form Completion & Functionality